 What are the best PC tank games?
 And which free tank game should you try?
 We have the answers.
 Rolling into battle in a vehicle that weighs the same as ten elephants and can raze entire buildings with a single shot simply never gets old.
 However, the tank is also synonymous with tense firefights and immense claustrophobia.
-The agony of reloading, the lack of pace, and the fact that you’re the enemy’s priority target make tank games as nerve-wracking as they are empowering.
+The agony of reloading, the snail pace, and the fact that you’re the enemy’s priority target make tank games as nerve-wracking as they are empowering.

-There have been countless greats to pick from in a genre that’s been knocking about since the Apple II days.
+There have been countless greats to pick over the years; the genre has been knocking about since the Apple II days.
 From hyper-realistic, control-laden sims to arcadey, point-and-explode shoot-’em-ups, here are the best tank games on PC.

 Best free tank games